Skip to content

 Connection~

 The NeoPool controller uses a RS485 interface, the ESP has RS232 interfaces.
 Both are serial interfaces but with different physical specifications.
 Therefore to connect your NeoPool controller to an ESP82xx/32 you need a TTL-UART to RS485 converter.
-It is recommended to use GPIO1 and GPIO3 on ESP8266 side, since the ESP then uses the hardware serial interface.
+For an ESP8266 it is recommended to use GPIO1 and GPIO3, because the ESP then uses the serial interface of the hardware.

 The following TTL UART to RS485 converter have been tested with both an ESP8266 and ESP32 using a Vcc of 3.3V: